-- 3. Use Stairways.
-When out, move away from building to a prearranged assembly area for a head count.
+- 5. When out, move away from building to a prearranged assembly area for a head count.
 You should be as far out from the building as it is high.
-Leave walks and drives open for fire and emergency responders. - 4.
-If necessary for a safe, orderly evacuation, activate fire extinguishers.
-At the discretion of the individual, use extinguisher if trained and assigned to do so. - 5.
+Leave walks and drives open for fire and emergency responders. - 6.
 Notify: - a.
-Fire fighters if you suspect someone may be trapped inside the building. - b.
+Firefighters if you suspect someone may be trapped inside the building. - b.
 Immediate supervisor, campus police, and proper agencies for any needed services.